 The intricate interior of the Cao Dai temple.

 Hang and our driver then took us on an hour-long drive to the Cao Dai Temple in Tay Ninh, an intriguing place of worship that combines several major religions – Islam, Taoism, Catholicism, Buddhism and Confucianism, among others.
 Those who practice Cao Dai believe that all religions are the same in principle.
-The exterior of the temple resembles a cathedral, with two square towers at the entrance, a long central nave and side aisles.
-The décor however, is a fitting reflection of the mix of faiths that the religion encompasses; multi-coloured with a collection of oriental instruments and western figures.
+While the exterior of the temple resembles a cathedral, with two square towers at the entrance, a long central nave and side aisles, the overall décor however, is a fitting reflection of the mix of faiths that the religion encompasses; multi-coloured with a collection of oriental instruments and western figures.

 We were there for a short while before we were whisked off to Can Duoc Market, a rural market with friendly stall owners.
 The moment we reached the market, the owners asked Hang where we were from and word soon got around that there were foreign visitors in the market.
 They proudly showed us their wares and while we couldn’t communicate with them, they spoke to us in Vietnamese anyway, always with a welcoming smile on their faces.